 Identify what drives the customers.

 The Harvard Business Review details 10 emotional motivators for customers.
 Zeroing in on what emotionally motivates your target market helps nurture an emotional connection.
 As an example, many customers may want to be perceived as unique and special.
 Marketing efforts, in this case, should be extremely personalized with associates making themselves readily available to meet client needs.

 Show your caring side.

 Companies that act tone-deaf during key moments in our history can be a major turnoff to customers looking for an emotional connection with their brands.
 Brands don't have to become political, but they do want to demonstrate their human sides.
 Participating in relief efforts or donating to disaster recovery efforts are just two examples.

 Connect whenever possible.

 When interacting with customers always put yourself in their shoes.
 What's important to them?
 How can you talk in their "language"?
 Be willing to connect with customers both in person and through outlets like social media.

 If you look at the six archetypes the MLBM study identifies, you would find that it would be nearly impossible for a brand to score for any of those points without strong storytelling.
 Timepiece brands use storytelling to build strong traditions around their products.
 No matter how big or small or the brand is, we see storytelling playing a pivotal role in building brand intimacy.

 Understanding the variables that enable brand intimacy should be given priority.
-By consistently investing in any of the six characters of bond, you can guide your customers from the sharing to fusing stage where they become brand ambassadors.
+By consistently investing in any of the six characters of bonds, you can guide your customers from the sharing to the fusing stage, where they become brand ambassadors.